bmoran23/Teacherprojs/Sunflower.md

 ## Step 1 - Create and Initilize Variables
-Create all the needed variables:
+### Create all the needed variables:

-CurrentLightLevel -- The light level current detected by the microbit LastLightLevel -- The previous light level. difference -- LastLightLevel - CurrentLightLevel Direction -- which direction to move, right or left Heading -- the settign for the servo motor direction
+CurrentLightLevel -- The light level current detected by the microbit.
+LastLightLevel -- The previous light level.
+Difference -- LastLightLevel - CurrentLightLevel.
+Direction -- which direction to move, right or left.
+Heading -- the settign for the servo motor direction.

 ```blocks